-As we start to emerge from the Coronavirus lockdown, many Sausalito restaurants are offering takeout and curbside service.
-We will update this page, and if you see omissions or errors on our Sausalito takeout restaurants list please email us at oursausalito (at) gmail dot com.
+As the Coronavirus lockdowns ebb and flow, many Sausalito restaurants are offering takeout and curbside service.
+Businesses are going on hiatus or returning to offering takeout based on individual revenue patterns, and if you see omissions or errors on our Sausalito takeout restaurants list please email us at oursausalito (at) gmail dot com.
 Delivery service is available for many places, but if you pick up your food curbside you save expenses for yourself and for the restaurant.

 Anchorage 5 -- Great breakfast and lunch place and a favorite of the floating homes community, with traditional American and Mexican dishes.
 Unlike many places, they do both cuisines well.
 Owners give great service.
 (415) 331-8329, 475 Gate 5 Road